nasa/VITALS/CONTRIBUTE.md

     git commit -m "updated readme file"
     ```

-    - You can check the status of your local copy of the repository to see what pending changes have not been added or committed using:
+    - You can check the status of your local copy of the repository again to see what pending changes have not been added or committed using:

     ```
     git status